A beginners guide to PCOS (polycystic ovarian disease) & associated symptoms, causes, treatments & dietary advice

 No discussion of treatment for PCOS related infertility would be complete without a tipping of the hat to in vitro fertilization.
 Conceptually, poor ovulation is not an indication that IVF is needed on its own; hence IVF can be considered the last (third) option for achieving pregnancy in women with PCOS, like it has been for me.

 If you have other issues affecting your fertility in addition to PCOS; for example you also have endometriosis, tubular obstruction, or your partner’s swimmers aren’t doing too well; then the justification for IVF makes a lot more sense.
 Please see my blog posts on IVF for more information on this topic.
-You can also read (or listen) to my fertility story to know more about why I ended up having to do IVF.
+You can also read about my fertility story to know more about why I ended up having to do IVF.

 Regardless of the treatment you seek be it from a western physician, an eastern medicine professional, or a space-cadet from Uranus, if they have even the slightest drop of common sense in their blood they’re going to tell you what you probably don’t want to hear so I might as well say it: Making positive changes to your diet and lifestyle, like opting for a polycystic ovarian syndrome diet, is one of the most powerful things you can do to improve your fertility – especially if you have polycystic ovaries.